 From 1989 to 2007, Members nominated candidates and a three-person panel made the final selection.
 Beginning in 2009, Members nominate candidates, and then a few months later vote on the nominees in order to choose each year’s winner.

 Recipients are listed below.
-Click the person’s name for more information about a recipient.
+Click the bar/button with the person’s name for more information about them.
 Since 2009, this information usually comes from the nominating statement.

 The name "Laserium®”" is synonymous with laser shows.
 Ivan Dryer is the man behind Laserium -- the man who brought laser shows to mass audiences.

 Dryer was a filmmaker in the early 1970s.
 On one project, he worked with Dr. Elsa Garmire, a Cal Tech physicist interested in laser light art.
 (She had previously worked with other artists on special event laser shows.)
 The resulting film, Laser Image, did not have the pure colors and shimmer of laser light.

 So Dryer had the idea of bringing the Cal Tech laser to Los Angeles' Griffith Observatory.
 He, Garmire and Dale Pelton formed Laser Images, Inc. to create planetarium laser shows.

 The rest is history.
 The first Laserium show opened to the public on November 19, 1973.
 It was the first ongoing laser show (not part of a special or one-time event), and it spawned an industry.
 Dryer's Laserium shows went on to be played in 46 cities worldwide, and were viewed by over 20 million people.
 Other companies sprang up to do planetarium shows, and laser imagery then spread to other venues such as concerts and corporate shows.

 Laserium was the longest running theatrical attraction in the history of Los Angeles.
 It continued until the Griffith closed for remodeling on January 5, 2002 -- a remarkable 28-year run.